9 Simple Ways to Make a Heavy Cream Substitute

 Best for Whipping

 This dairy-free, vegan option is unique in both flavor and origin.
 Use it in curries, sauces and desserts—basically, for recipes that you wouldn’t mind coconut flavor added to.
-It’s a full-bodied, fattier and less watery version of coconut milk, so the texture should be just right.
-Bonus: this is the one substitute you can use to make a whipped topping.
+It’s a full-bodied, fattier and less watery version of coconut milk, so the texture should be just right for a dish like this shrimp curry.

 Best for Sweet Sauces